besartelezi/duo-time/README.md

 I'll be honest, I know very little to nothing about Oleksandr, and I'm terrible at reading people.
 So I'll just leave everything up to my imagination and that one psychology class I took once to guess the type of person Oleksandr is and where his interests lie.
 I will try to make his life way easier though, by adding classes and ID's to as many tags as possible! <br>

 ## Farewell HTML/CSS, Hello Javascript City!
-Now that I have set up everything for Oleksandr, I will be leaving the rest of this site in his hands, while I go to *town* on his page with the Javascript.
+Now that I have set up everything for Oleksandr, I will be leaving the rest of this site in his hands, while I go to *town* on his page with the Javascript. <br>